 Peak Design is one of my favorite companies.
-It started withbefore growing to other random photography accessories, and now I use as my, well, everyday backpack.
+It started with a Capture Clip for my camera before growing to other random photography accessories, and now I use its Everyday Backpack as my, well, everyday backpack.

 The San Francisco-based company has a well-earned reputation for making exceptionally good photography gear, and now it’s taking that expertise into an altogether new game: Smartphones.
 Simply known as Mobile by Peak Design, this is a system for accessories that strives to enhance the smartphone experience with hot-swappable magnetic mounts.

 The first round feature a $40 smartphone case (for the iPhone 11, iPhone 12, and Galaxy S20 series), a $20 universal adapter for any phone, and a series of mounts at various price points: For a bicycle, motorcycle, camera rig, car, wireless charger, or wall, plus mini tripod and wallet/kickstand attachments.

 Peak Design launched the Mobile system with a Kickstarter campaign, which is slightly odd given it’s already a successful company.
 And I simply don’t report on Kickstarter campaigns — I wait for the products to exist.
 But nonetheless, it has already ended.
 An extremely modest goal of $100,000 was crushed, with over $1.8 million raised.
 And PD was nice enough to send me an early kit to try out.